ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 I will highlight the fix code down below.

 # Scikit Learn: Implementation
-Create a new file called ```SKL.py``` in the same directory.
-Copy and past the following code inside the file and save:
+Create a new file called ```clean_data.py``` in the same directory.
+Copy and paste the following code inside the file and save:

 ```python
 from scipy.io import loadmat
 import numpy as np
 from sklearn.decomposition import PCA
 from sklearn.preprocessing import normalize

 """Loading our features and labels from the matlab file"""
 features= loadmat('Indian_pines_corrected.mat')['indian_pines_corrected']